Minor in Tourism & Hospitality Management

 Information about the Department of Applied Business Studies

-The Department of Applied Business Studies at FHSU is committed to preparing you for a successful career in business by aligning your goals and abilities with the needs of the world.
-Whether you choose to study on-campus or online, our degree programs provide you with practical business insights, real-world case studies, and future-forward decision-making skills that are crucial in an ever-evolving field.
+The Department of Applied Business Studies at FHSU is dedicated to preparing students for successful careers in business by aligning individual strengths and goals with the evolving needs of the global marketplace.
+Whether pursuing a degree on-campus or online, students benefit from programs that emphasize practical business knowledge, real-world case studies, and forward-thinking decision-making skills essential for today’s dynamic business environment.

-Our programs cover a broad spectrum of business disciplines, including business education, marketing, and tourism and hospitality management.
-Our immersive curriculum, taught by faculty who stay current with industry trends, will help you gain the knowledge and experience needed to thrive in various sectors, from small-town businesses to global corporations.
-Our graduates are highly sought after in the job market, and we take pride in our high placement rates and the success of our alumni.
+The department offers a diverse range of academic pathways, including business education, marketing, and tourism and hospitality management.
+Its immersive curriculum, delivered by faculty who remain actively engaged with current industry trends, equips students with the knowledge and hands-on experience needed to succeed across a variety of sectors, from local enterprises to international organizations.
+FHSU graduates are consistently in high demand, reflected in strong job placement rates and a network of successful alumni.